Back to Blog

 Preparation4-6 weeksCIM, model, buyer list

-Marketing4-6 weeksContact buyers, NDAs, distribute CIM
+Marketing4-6 weeksContact buyers, NDAs

 First Round4-6 weeksIOIs, narrow the field

-Final Bids4-6 weeksBinding offers, negotiations
+Final Bids4-6 weeksBinding offers

-Signing to Closing4-12 weeksVaries by regulatory needs
+Signing to Closing4-12 weeksRegulatory

 Total timeline: Typically 6-12 months for a full auction process.
 Negotiated deals (bilateral) can be faster.